amcberkes/Decarbonisation_UK_residential_bidirectional_charging/README.md

 # Running Experiments

-The repository supports several experiments to analyze different aspects of residential energy usage and EV charging.
+The repository supports several experiments to analyse different aspects of residential energy usage and EV charging.
 Below are detailed instructions for running each experiment:

 ## OPEX (Operational Expenditure) Analysis
 This experiment analyzes operational costs across different scenarios.
 To run it: